jina-ai/docs/chapters/traversal.md

 ## Document traversal with traversal paths

-As you have already learned from [Jina 101](https://101.jina.ai), you need to apply transformation (i.e. a `callback`) on a different level of documents.
+As you have already learned from [Jina 101](https://101.jina.ai), you need to apply transformation (i.e. a `callback`) on a different level of Documents.
 Given the tree structure, how could we achieve that?
 The answer is `traversal`.

 Jina has defined a method called `traversal()` within the class of a Document.
 The method looks like this: